caraya/personal-blog/content/blog/why-are-native-node-packages-version-dependent.md

 node-gyp is notorious for installation failures because it relies on external system dependencies that npm cannot control.
 If any link in this chain is missing or version-mismatched, the build fails.

 * **Python Dependency**: node-gyp uses Python scripts for the configuration phase.
+* **The Break**:
-* **The Break**: It might find Python 3 when it expects Python 2.7 (older versions), or it might not find Python at all.
+  * It might find Python 3 when it expects Python 2.7 (older versions), or it might not find Python at all.
+  * If you're using Homebrew on macOS, ensure Python3 is installed and your path set up correctly.

 * **C++ Compiler Missing**:
   * **Windows**: It requires "Visual Studio Build Tools."
 If you only installed VS Code (the editor), you don't have the C++ compiler.